GatoGraphQL/GatoGraphQL/README.md

       Header add Access-Control-Allow-Methods POST
     </IfModule>

-### Mangling, Minifying and Bundling of .css, .js and .tmpl.js files
+## Optimization

-PoP allows to include either all registered .css, .js and .tmpl.js files from all plug-ins (suitable for DEV environment),  or 1 .css + 1 .js + 1 .tmpl.js mangled, minified and bundled versions of all those files (suitable for PROD environment):
+PoP allows to mangle, minify and bundle together all required .css, .js and .tmpl.js files (suitable for PROD environment), both at the plug-in and website levels:

 - **At the plug-in level** (it generates 1.js + 1 .tmpl.js + 1.css files per plug-in): execute `bash -x plugins/PLUGIN-NAME/build/minify.sh` for each plugin
 - **At the website level** (it generates 1.js + 1 .tmpl.js + 1.css files for the whole website): execute `bash -x themes/THEME-NAME/build/minify.sh` for the theme